Crab Station Restaurant Bringing Seafood, Cajun to West El Paso

 Crab Station also gets major props for their mix of Cajun spice.
 In fact, the New Orleans influence is prominent throughout its menu.
 Diners can also get gumbo, seafood chowder, and sides like Cajun fries, dirty rice, and sausage.
 A full bar and happy hour offerings will be part of the mix as well, according to its Facebook.

-Although no exact opening date has been pinned down just yet, The Crab Station is hoping to be filling your belly on or before mid-October.
+Although no exact opening date has been pinned down just yet, The Crab Station is hoping to be filling your belly at some point this November.